aiven/aiven-docs/docs/platform/howto/btar/manage-backup-to-another-region.md

 where this new service is hosted.
 :::

-1. Open the [Aiven Console](https://console.aiven.io/) and navigate to your service homepage.
+1. Open the [Aiven Console](https://console.aiven.io/) and go to your service homepage.
 1. Select **Backups** from the sidebar.
 1. On the **Backups** page, select **Fork & restore**.